What is Molly? 5 Things You Didn’t Know About MDMA

 - Cognition and memory problems.

-While it is a rare occurrence, it is possible to die from a single dose of MDMA.
-Large doses of MDMA can affect your body’s ability to regulate its own temperature.
-Taking too much MDMA can lead to a spike in body temperature, which has the potential to cause kidney, liver, or heart failure, and in rare cases, even death.2
+While it is a rare occurrence, it is possible to die from a single night of MDMA use.
+Large doses of MDMA can affect your body’s ability to regulate its own temperature.2 Taking too much MDMA can lead to a spike in body temperature, which has the potential to exacerbate muscle brakdown (rhabdomyolysis) and may be additionally associated with kidney, heart, and other organ failure, and in rare cases, even death.1,2

-Most deaths related to MDMA do not occur from an overdose on the drug itself, but rather from a result of heatstroke after dancing all night with no water and becoming severely dehydrated.
+Most deaths related to MDMA do not occur from an overdose on the drug itself, but from a result of heatstroke after dancing all night with no water and becoming severely dehydrated.2

-3. National Drug Intelligence Center.
-MDMA (Ecstasy) Fast Facts.
+- National Drug Intelligence Center. (n.d.).
+MDMA (Ecstasy) Fast Facts: Questions and Answers.

-4. Mithoefer, M., Wagner, M., et. al. (2010).
-Journal of Psychopharmacology, 0(0): 1-14.
+- Mithoefer, M.C., Wagner, M.T., Mithoefer, A.T., Jerome, L., Doblin, R. (2011).
 The safety and efficacy of 3,4-methylenedioxymethamphetamineassisted psychotherapy in subjects with chronic, treatment-resistant posttraumatic stress disorder: the first randomized controlled pilot study.
+Journal of Psychopharmacology, 25(4), 439-452.